Total Gas and Power

 |NHH single-rate||20.31p per kWh||20.31p per kWh|

 |NHH multi-rate||22.00p per kWh||17.56p per kWh|

-Prices correct as of April 2021.
+Prices correct as of June 2021.
+Rates in the table above exclude Climate Change Levy, VAT and any other applicable taxes.
 All NHH rates based on a business located in central London.
 An added daily standing charge will be calculated according to site.